jvesthansen1990/program-configurations/windows-terminal/README.md

+# Do you want your Windows Terminal to look like this, and have the features shown in the below pictures???

 # Get awesome looking Windows Terminal with icons and colors

 *First i would like to thank Anup Aglawe and Jung-Hyun Nam for being the inspiration for this guide.
 It is mostly made so i can re-create configurations on other computers.
 But if anyone wants the same look as me feel free do what i have done.*